Gutman Library at 50 Years

 In 2018, the ground level was re-purposed to create a larger and more modern Gutman Conference Center, which hosts library instruction, School-wide events, professional education programming, and HGSE courses.
 A new events and catering kitchen was added as were additional gender neutral restrooms.
 The Special Collections were moved offsite to the Harvard Depository and a new Special Collections vault and Reading Room were planned for the second floor (established in 2023).

 From 2018-2024, Gutman Library experienced continuous design planning and renovation.
-The third floor saw the addition of the Cheng Yu Tung Education Innovation Studio, which is a makerspace used for the Learning Design, Innovation, and Technology Program curriculum.
-More study space and seating were added to the third floor as was a renovated and more accessible HGSE Information Technology Help Desk.
+In 2018, the third floor saw the addition of the Cheng Yu Tung Education Innovation Studio, which is a makerspace used for the Learning Design, Innovation, and Technology Program curriculum.
+More study space and seating were added to the third floor.
+A more accessible and robust HGSE Information Technology Help Desk was added.
 During the early years of the COVID-19 pandemic, the delightful fourth floor rooftop patio was refurbished, and a new central study and convening space was created adding additional seating to the library.

 In August 2023, the second floor's $15 million, multi-year renovation was completed.
+The second floor now includes the centralized Library Services Desk, consultation and meeting rooms, two quiet-study ready rooms, and the Data and Digital Scholarship Lab.
 With this investment, the HGSE senior leadership brought together many student-facing services in a centralized model named "the Center for Community Learning."
 The hope is to be able to provide high touch, concierge-like service to our students so that they can make the most of our expert team members who work collaboratively in closer proximity to one another.
-These teams include the Library staff, the Office of Student Affairs, the Career Center and Alumni Engagement offices, and Academic Programs staff who administer the master's and doctoral programs.
-In 2024, the Gutman Library's top-to-bottom renovation was completed, and the 1st floor welcomed the relocation of the Admissions and Financial Aid offices from Longfellow Hall.
+These teams include the Library staff, the Office of Student Affairs, the Career and Alumni Engagement offices, and Academic Programs staff who administer the master's and doctoral programs.
+In 2024, Gutman Library's top-to-bottom renovation was completed, and the 1st floor welcomed the relocation of the Admissions and Financial Aid offices from Longfellow Hall.
 Libraries are ever-evolving spaces.
 It's an exciting time collectively to support the evolving needs of higher education, our students, and colleagues who are learning how to change the world while in residence or virtually.

 Timeline of Gutman Library Leaders